Wild Camping in France

-Wild camping is one of those things that many people want to do, but are scared of trying as they don’t know what to expect.
+Wild camping is one of those things that many people want to do, but are scared of trying as they’re not sure of what to expect.

-It doesn’t help that the internet is bare (for once!) of information on the matter, and there don’t seem to be any good guides or tips anywhere – probably because it’s ‘technically’ illegal.
+It doesn’t help that the internet is bare (for once!) of information on the matter.
+There don’t seem to be any good guides or tips anywhere – probably because it’s not ‘technically’ legal.

 Camping Spots